 This tandoori marinade is loaded with big Indian flavours.
 If you can grill, you can make better tandoori chicken than you can buy.

 I don’t know why it is but the tandoori chicken in restaurants in North America is just not good.
 Maybe it’s marinated too long.
 Maybe it’s overcooked.
+Maybe they use mass produced tandoori paste.
 For sure is nowhere as good as it could be.

 Grill or oven?